Phileosopher/commonplace/computers-cysec.md

 ## Backups

 The easiest way to protect computer information from being lost is to keep regular, consistent backups of everything.
 That way, if anything fails, you can revert to a "known good" configuration or set of files.
+The best way is through the 3-2-1 Backup Rule:

+- 3 copies of the data
+- 2 different types of storage
+- 1 copy offsite (under your bed or office)

 A backup can be cold or hot storage: